xing/hops/README.md

 git clone git@github.com:user/hops.git .
 ```

-Afterwards, you can `yarn install` the required dependencies and then run `yarn bootstrap` to install the dependencies of all packages and link the packages together.
+Afterwards, run `yarn install` to install the required dependencies.

 Using `yarn start` will execute the `start` script in the [hops-template-react](https://github.com/xing/hops/tree/master/packages/template-react) so that you can verify your changes in the browser.

+Hops is written using modern ECMAScript features (ES 2017) and uses [CommonJS](https://nodejs.org/docs/latest/api/modules.html) as its module system.
+The code is formatted using [prettier](https://prettier.io) and checked via [ESlint](https://eslint.org/) and [Jest](https://jestjs.io/).
+You can check your code by executing: `yarn lint`, `yarn test` and format it using `yarn fmt`.

+We are using the [Conventional Commits spec](https://conventionalcommits.org/) for our commit messages.

 When you are finished, please do go ahead and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).

-Hops is entirely written in ECMAScript 5 and its code is formatted using [prettier](https://prettier.io).
-Please make sure your contribution does, too.

 ## Thanks!